 The Sunderland Public Library, in cooperation with the Pocumtuck Valley Memorial Association (PVMA) and Tilton Library, will participate in this year’s NEA Big Read.
-More than 20 libraries in our area will be reading Station Eleven, by Emily St. John Mandel, and will be hosting a plethora of related events, including a “Conversation with the Emily St. John Mandel” on Tuesday, April 27, at 7 pm, hosted by New England Public Media (NEPM).
+More than 20 libraries in our area will be reading Station Eleven, by Emily St. John Mandel, and will be hosting a plethora of related events.
 Preregistration is necessary for all events.

 The Sunderland Public Library will be hosting two events: